mynameisvasco/ait-project/README.md

 #Instructions for the program execution
 ***

+The following instructions are needed to execute the program

 python3 src/main.py 0.1 5 examples/maias.txt examples/mandarim.txt

 In this case, the program is running with the smoothing parameter equals to 0.1, the context size equals to 5 and the texts to train the model mais.txt and madarim.txt.
 The expected result is the entropy of that model.